Jean-Marie Martin

 jeanmariemartin.com | jeanmariemartin@me.com

-My academic education was between the years 1973-1987 beginning with a Bachelor of Fine Arts Laval University (Quebec), a Master of Fine Arts from Pratt Institute (Brooklyn) and course work for a Doctor of Art from New York University ( no dissertation ).
-My paintings during this period were derivative of the major currents of the time; minimalism, conceptual, performance and video art.
+My academic education was between the years 1973-1987 beginning with a Bachelor of Fine Arts from Laval University (Quebec), a Master of Fine Arts from Pratt Institute (Brooklyn) and coursework for a Doctor of Art from New York University (no dissertation).
+My paintings during this period were derivative of the major currents of the time: minimalism, conceptual, performance and video art.

-Between 1987 and 2010 I explored the concept of landscape painting guided by the appropriation of objects or words that were evocative.
-For example, instead of painting the ocean I would use a blue matrix in which I added areal aquarium with fish on to the canvas.
-I was also incorporating sentences with social and environmental questioning concerning toxic products like asbestos canvas and lead paint.
+Between 1987 and 2010, I explored the concept of landscape painting guided by the appropriation of objects or words that were evocative.
+For example, instead of painting the ocean I would use a blue matrix in which I placed a real aquarium with fish on to the canvas.
+I was also incorporating sentences with social and environmental meaning concerning toxic products like asbestos canvas and lead paint.
 In other words, I was striving to build a visual landscape and not just referencing it.

-For the last six years, I have been returning to a reductive painting ( in the sense that I only use a minimum of elements: canvas, paint, stretchers, frame ).
+For the last six years, I have been returning to a reductive painting (in the sense that I only use a minimum of elements: canvas, paint, stretchers, frame).
 This current approach to my art involves a balance between gestural paint and a formal, geometric constructed background.
-A balance that involves the tension between – square painting divided into four sections held together by an aluminum or wood frame – and a repetitive gestural motif made by hand using a limited choice of colors, blue, black, grey and some metallic accents.
-The ad on stretchers and openings create a window that reveal the painting construction and make the painting more than just a two dimensional plane surface to become a tridimensional object painting.
+A balance that invokes, for example, the tension between a square painting divided into four sections held together by an aluminum or wood frame and a repetitive gestural motif made by hand using a limited choice of colors, blue, black, grey and some metallic accents.
+The add-on stretchers and openings create a window that reveal the painting construction and make the painting more than just a two dimensional plane surface to become a tri-dimensional object painting.

-My new paintings (deconstruction paintings, homage paintings, objects paintings) are not only pretending to engage the viewers into a visual experience but take them into an evocative transcending space.
-In my eyes abstract painting is still totally open to new discovery and immense new possibilities.
+My new paintings (deconstruction paintings, homage paintings, object paintings) are not only seeking to engage the viewers with a visual experience but take them into an evocative transcending space.
+In my eyes, abstract painting is still totally open to new discovery and immense new possibilities.